This article was updated on May 17, 2021.

 5. Shop around Medigap plans before signing up.

 Medigap plans are sold by private insurance companies, and each insurer prices its plans differently.
-The way that an insurance company prices its Medigap plans can impact what you pay later on, even if the Medigap costs are initially low.
+The way an insurance company prices its Medigap plans can impact what you pay later on, even if the Medigap costs are initially low.
+Compare plans with the Medigap plan finder, and save on a new plan by getting a Medicare quote today.